AnastKap/ARM_Mini_OS/README.md

 ```
 sudo apt-get install gcc-arm-none-eabi
 ```
 - **OpenOCD** : Used to debug the microcontroller and create a server for gdb-multiarch to connect.
-Its installation is a little bit complex, but one way that seems to work is thge following:
+Its installation is a little bit complex, but one way that seems to work is the following:
 ```
 git clone https://github.com/openocd-org/openocd
 cd openocd